MyRandomShit/tech-progression/reference_materials/96_auditor.md

 **Evidence:**
 - Appears at Zero-relevant moments (Proto-consciousness birth, Integration events)
-- Has access to impossible technology (drone, spider, ageless car)
+- Has access to impossible manifestations (Alpha, Omega, pocketwatch that never needs winding)
 - Seems to know what will happen
 - Evaluating timeline quality (Zero's purpose)